If it’s low cost trading you are looking for then it is certainly worth considering iWeb Sharedealing.

 iWeb SIPP Review

-Unlike the ISA, there is no £25 account opening fee with the SIPP at iWeb, however, there is the quarterly administration fee of £22.50 for accounts that are valued up to £50,000.
+Like the ISA, there is a £100 account opening fee with the SIPP at iWeb, however, there is also the quarterly administration fee of £22.50 for accounts that are valued up to £50,000.
 This fee goes up to £45 if your account is valued at over £50,000.

 The SIPP at iWeb is controlled by AJ Bell, who are a reputable provider so no issues there.